arcus/note_deidentification/annotation_guidelines.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">When in doubt, annotate</b><br>

-If you're not sure whether or not a span is identifying, annotate it (and use the [unsure](#unsure) option to flag it for review).
+If you're not sure whether or not a span should be labeled, annotate it (and use the [Unsure](#unsure) option to flag it for review).
 It's always better to over-annotate than under-annotate.

 </div>